vectorcrown/java_migration/README.md

 # The Migration Plan
 - (Starting point) A Camel 2.24.x application
 - (Phase 1) Migrate the Camel application from 2.24.x to Camel 3.14.x.
-  - this moves the application to the current LTS
+  - this moves the application to the current LTS (prior to major changes in 3.15)
   - it holds off on dealing with the JDK and Java-Config changes
-- (Phase 2) Migrate the application from 3.14.0 to Camel 3.17.0
+- (Phase 2) Migrate the application from 3.14.0 to Camel 3.18.0
+  - move to the latest LTS
   - move to JDK 17
   - evaluate options with Java-Config removal